-How then might the distribution problem be solved?
+How then can economic choices be made; how, for example, might the distribution problem be solved?
 One potential answer is to assert the existence of a Bergson (1938) Economic Welfare Function $E(\cdot)$, that depends on the amounts of non-labour factors of production employed by each producing unit, the amounts of labour supplied by each individual, and the amounts of produced goods consumed by each individual.
 Then solve the problem by maximizing $E(\cdot)$.
-If necessary conditions for Pareto optimality are derived that must hold for any $E(\cdot)$, this exercise is harmless enough; but if a particular $E(\cdot)$ is assumed and distributional implications are derived from it, then an objection can be raised: Why that $E(\cdot)$ and not another one?
+If necessary conditions for Pareto optimality are derived that must hold for any $E(\cdot)$, this exercise is harmless enough; but if a particular $E(\cdot)$ is assumed and distributional implications are derived from it, then an objection can be raised: Why that Bergson function $E(\cdot)$, and not a different one?